 Fender guitars are for players who prize traditional looks and build quality.
 PRS guitars are well-made, but may be out of reach for a beginner on a tight budget.
 The Fender Squier is an excellent first instrument if you want to start playing guitar on a budget.

-Fender guitars are well-rounded instruments that are suitable for a wide range of genres.
+Fender guitars are well-rounded instruments.
+They are suitable for a wide range of genres.
 Their bright, single-coil pickup tone is really only something you can find on a Fender.
 They are also very easy to play with a great neck, which is perfect for someone who is just starting out.

 Why Choose PRS?